eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Loading UI and Streaming**
+## **Error Handling**

-Loading indicators and streaming content to enhance user experience in a Next.js application.
+How to gracefully handle unexpected runtime errors in nested routes.

 ---

-Welcome to **Branch 7.7 ** of the **React Lab**!
+Welcome to **Branch 7.8 ** of the **React Lab**!

-Here I have learned how to implement loading indicators and streaming content for a seamless user experience in a Next.js application.
+Here I have learned how to gracefully handle errors and display custom error pages in your Next.js applications.

 ---